How to use taxicabs (and how to avoid excessive cab fares) in Rome, Italy.

-Taxicabs are plentiful in Rome, and rates are fairly reasonable: According to the World Taximeter International Taxi Fare Calculator for Rome, a typical weekday fare from Termini Station to the Spanish Steps is just over 7 euros.
+Taxicabs are plentiful in Rome, and rates are fairly reasonable.
 (The exact fare will depend on traffic, whether you're traveling on a Sunday or holiday, how much luggage you're carrying, etc.)

 Taxis are easiest to find at taxi stands, railroad stations, and airports.
 You can also phone for a taxi.

-Another good resource is Pauline Kenny's Rome Taxis page at Slow Travel Italy, which covers the basics and describes the author's personal experiences when using cabs.
+A good source of basic information is Pauline Kenny's Rome Taxis page at Slow Travel Italy, which covers the fundamentals and describes the author's personal experiences when using cabs.

 Airport taxi service:

-In October, 2006, the Comune di Roma introduced flat rates for rides in licensed taxis between Fiumicino or Ciampino Airport and the city center (any location within the Aurelian Walls).
-The fares, which include luggage, are:
+The Comune di Roma has established flat rates for rides in licensed taxis between Fiumicino or Ciampino Airport and the city center (any location within the Aurelian Walls).
+The current fares, which include luggage, are:

 Also see our Venice trip-planning sites:

 Copyright © 1996-2015 Durant Imboden and Cheryl Imboden.
 All rights reserved.